ExtremeFiretop/Fix-3006-AiMesh-6GHz/README.md

 **Add:** sh /jffs/scripts/6GFix.sh

-**To:** services-start
+**To:** /jffs/scripts/services-start

 Make sure to set the script permissions are set to: 755

 ##For Stock Firmware:

-Add the script to: /jffs/scripts/services-start
+Add the script to: asusware.arm/etc/init.d/S50usb-mount-script

 cru a 6GHzWatchdog "1-59/5 * * * * /bin/sh /jffs/scripts/6GFix.sh"